-Visit the National Building Museum’s exhibition Evicted as it travels to 10 cities around the US, opening first in Milwaukee, Wisconsin at the Mobile Design Box on June 21, 2019.
+Visit the National Building Museum’s exhibition Evicted as it travels to cities around the U.S.

 Inspired by Matthew Desmond’s Pulitzer Prize-winning book, the Evicted exhibition brings visitors into the world of low-income renter eviction.
 The exhibition challenges visitors to face the enormity of one of 21st-century America’s most devastating problems, while providing context for the crisis and a call to action.